 The Tatars conducted regular raids on this region, capturing people to be taken to Caffa on the Crimean Peninsula to be sold at the slave market.
 Hurrem Sultan was one of these people.
 The Ottoman Empire owned the slave market at Caffa.
 From here, Hurrem would have been taken to another slave market at the heart of the Ottoman Empire itself in Constantinople.
 The journey took around ten days by sea.

-Hurrem would have been a teenaged girl by this stage, and it was this that would have been her saving grace.
-Young and attractive female slaves had the highest value at the slave market.
-Therefore they would have been treated quite well, relatively speaking, in order to preserve their appeal and value.
+By this stage, Hurrem would have been a teenage girl, and this would have been her saving grace.
+Young and attractive female slaves were highly valued at the slave market, so she would have been treated quite well, relatively speaking, to preserve her appeal and value.

-It was at this slave market that Pargali Ibrahim Pasha allegedly purchased Hurrem as a gift for his childhood friend, Suleiman, who was the son of the Sultan.
+It was at this slave market that Pargali Ibrahim Pasha allegedly purchased Hurrem as a gift for his childhood friend, Suleiman, the son of the Sultan and heir apparent of the Ottoman dynasty.
 Slavic slaves were highly valued for their pale skin and fine features, and Pasha may have known what Suleiman the Magnificent found attractive in a woman.
-Hurrem is often depicted with red hair, a common feature amongst people from Ukraine, and may have been considered exotic in the Ottoman Empire’s epicenter.
+Hurrem is often depicted with red hair, a common feature among people from Ukraine, and may have been considered exotic at the Ottoman court.

 Being a Christian was another factor that worked in Hurrem’s favor.
 It was customary for the Sultan to father sons with Christian women to avoid the dynastic struggles that might emerge if two powerful Islamic houses intermarried.
 One cannot doubt Hurrem’s good fortune up to this point, considering how things could have fared for her as a slave.
 But what happened afterward was less to do with luck and more to do with her innate intelligence, ability to adapt, and political savvy.